-There are no ‘low allergy breeds’ of dogs or cats as it is the skin or saliva not the fur that allergy sufferers are likely to react to (ASCIA, 2010).
+There are no ‘low allergy breeds’ of dogs or cats as the protein in the dog’s saliva and a protein in a cat’s sweat glands, and not the fur, that allergy sufferers react to.

-I grew up with boxer dogs… the best analogy I can give about this breed is that they closely resemble hyperactive children and consequently prepared me well for having a family!
-I could not imagine my childhood without a dog so I was interested to read about a recent Melbourne study of 5,000 infants that concluded that having older siblings and a pet dog that lives inside the home could reduce the likelihood of infants developing egg allergies (Koplin et al, 2012).
+I could not imagine my childhood without a dog (I grew up with Boxers) so I was interested to read about a Melbourne study of 5,000 infants that concluded that having older siblings and a pet dog that lives inside the home could reduce the likelihood of infants developing egg allergies (Koplin et al, 2012).
 This is in line with earlier studies demonstrating that exposure to pets within the first 12 months of life can reduce the incidence of allergies later in life (Ownby et al, 2002).
-This supports the Hygiene Hypothesis which states that a lack of early childhood exposure to microorganisms, parasites and infectious agents, increase’s ones susceptibility to automimmune disorders and allergic diseases.
-Once allergic however, exposure to known allergens such as dust, dustmite, pet dander, pollens and the like becomes a problem in susceptible individuals.
+This supports the Hygiene Hypothesis which states that a lack of early childhood exposure to microbes, parasites and infectious agents, increase’s their susceptibility to automimmune disorders and allergic diseases.
+Once allergic however, exposure to known allergens such as dust, house dust mite, pet dander and pollens becomes a problem in susceptible individuals.

 - Choose a low allergy pet – turtle, hermit crab, fish or reptile!

 - Do not allow pets inside the home